ericchase/browser--stylesheets/README.md

 Style-sheets for use with the Stylus extension to modify the styles of existing webpages.

 ### usage
-To use these, please install a css-injection extension for your browser.
+To use these, please install a stylesheet injection extension for your browser.
-I now use the Stylus extension to manage my stylesheets.
+I use the Stylus extension to manage my stylesheets.
-After installing Stylus, open any of the stylesheets in Raw mode.
+After installing a manager, open any of the stylesheets here in GitHub, and press the 'Raw' button.
 The stylesheet manager should recognize the file extension and prompt you for installation of the stylesheet.

 ### extension